bearprin/Neural-IMLS/README.md

 This is the code for directly training neural implicit representations from unoriented noisy 3D point clouds.

-It allows training, testing and evaluate the tasks of surface reconstruction.
+It allows training, testing, and evaluate the tasks of surface reconstruction.

 We provide the code for training and testing a new model on your own data.
 Besides, we provide some reconstruction results of our method.